 SITE INSPECTIONS

 The Design Review Committee shall have the right to enter upon and inspect any property at any time before, during and upon the completion of work for which approval is necessary.
 Upon completion of construction, the builder or property owner shall provide the Design Review Committee a final "as built" survey and a copy of the certificate of occupancy; if applicable.
-If the improvements to include landscaping arc considered substantially complete and no expansion affecting adjacent areas has occurred then the Landscape and Erosion Control Deposit (LECIJ) will be released.
-If improvements are not satisfactorily made then the LECD shall be used to complete said improvements.
+If the improvements to include landscaping arc considered substantially complete and no expansion affecting adjacent areas has occurred, then the Landscape and Erosion Control Deposit (LECIJ) will be released.
+If improvements are not satisfactorily made, then the LECD shall be used to complete said improvements.

 Builder and Property Owners are forewarned that the Declaration provides for the remedy or removal of any non-complying improvements.
 The cost of the remedy or removal shall be borne by the builder and or the property owner.
 Union Township will not issue a zoning certificate required for building permit unless an approved Design Review is received.